 Holland Property Plaza, a perfect example of European cooperation.

-2017 promises to be a dynamic year for the Dutch real estate sector.
-The levels reached in 2008, the year of economic crisis, have thankfully already been exceeded.
+2019 promises to be a dynamic year for the Dutch real estate sector.
 New projects are being presented impetuously, and old projects have meanwhile been realised and put to use.
 Investors from the Netherlands and abroad are eager to assess new plans that are being presented by Dutch municipalities, many of which are still out to sell at the highest possible price.

 Due to its stable political climate and the reliable way in which business is conducted, the Netherlands is favoured amongst foreign investors.
 The increased presence of Asian and American investors in addition to those from within Europe, serves as proof of its popularity.
 Germany still outnumbers other countries in terms of investments in the Netherlands, and it is still our most important trading partner.